 CV joints are the constant-velocity joints of your vehicle.
 They are responsible for transferring power from your vehicle’s transmission to its wheels without causing hardly any friction.
 Because of this, the driver can turn the steering wheel and the wheels are able to respond smoothly to their demands.

-The Top 5 Symptoms of a Bad CV Joint
+Top 5 Bad CV Joint Symptoms

 If you go too fast, your ability to control the vehicle will be limited which could put you and other drivers on the road in danger.
 Rather than continuing to put people at risk, take any early vibrations as a warning sign that you need to get your CV joint replaced.

 If you want to find out on your own if this is due to the CV joint, change the gear to reverse and then step on the gas pedal.
 Try to rotate from decelerating the vehicle to accelerating it.
 The noises should get louder as you continue to do this.
-If so, it means the CV joint is bad.
+If so, it likely means the CV joint is bad.

 Depending on the seriousness of the joint’s condition, you may need to replace the whole shaft assembly in addition to replacing the CV joint.

-- Bounciness – In normal situations, your vehicle should be completely steady if you’re driving down a paved road that is totally flat and has no bumps or potholes.
-But if your vehicle were to bounce around while moving on a flat road like this, then your CV joint must be to blame.
-Have a mechanic check on your CV joint to ensure this is the problem.
-Don’t let it wait or else the condition could get worse on a bumpy road.
+In normal situations, your vehicle should be completely steady if you’re driving down a paved road that is totally flat and has no bumps or potholes.
+But if your vehicle were to bounce around while moving on a flat road like this, then your suspension is to blame with your CV joint being a possible cause.

-The Average Replacement Cost
+CV Joint Replacement Cost

 If you find that you need to replace your CV joint, you can expect the replacement cost to be anywhere from $400 and $800.
 CV joints are typically sold with the axles, so it’s common to replace the axles at the same time.
 Replacing both axles will run you about $300 in parts.